JesseMckinzie/filepattern-1/README.md

 ({'correlation': 0, 'gridX': 9, 'gridY': 0, 'posX': 10488, 'posY': 0, 'x': 4},
  ['x04_y01_wx0_wy0_c1.ome.tif'])
 ```
-As shown in the output, `VectorPattern` not only captures the specified variables from the pattern, but also captures the variables supplied in the stitching vector.
+As shown in the output, ``filepattern`` not only captures the specified variables from the pattern, but also captures the variables supplied in the stitching vector.

-## ExternalFilePattern
+## Out of core

-`ExternalFilePattern` is an external memory version of `filepattern`, i.e. it utilizes disk memory along with main memory.
-It has the same functionality as FilePattern, however it takes in an addition parameter called `block_size`, which limits the amount of main memory used by `filepattern`.
+``filepattern2`` has the ability to use external memory when the dataset is too large to fit in main memory, i.e. it utilizes disk memory along with RAM.
+It has the same functionality as ``filepattern``, however it takes in an addition parameter called `block_size`, which limits the amount of main memory used by ``filepattern``.
 Consider a directory containing the files:

 ```
 img_r001_c001_DAPI.tif